awslabs/sagemaker-debugger/docs/tensorflow.md

 For more information about the TensorFlow hook options, see [TensorFlow specific Hook API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md#tensorflow-specific-hook-api).

-For more information about customizing the tensor collections, see the [smdebug API for saving tensors](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md) page for details on how to do this.
+For more information about customizing the tensor collections, see the [smdebug API for saving tensors](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md) page.

 ---

 ## Examples

-We have three Hooks for different interfaces of TensorFlow.
-The following is needed to enable SageMaker Debugger on non Zero Script Change supported containers.
-Refer [SageMaker training](sagemaker.md) on how to use the Zero Script Change experience.
+The follwoing examples show the three different hook constructions of TensorFlow.
+The following examples show what minimal changes have to be made to enable SageMaker Debugger while using the AWS containers with script mode.
+To learn how to use the high-level Debugger features with zero script change on AWS Deep Learning Containers, see [Use Debugger in AWS Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html).

-## Keras API (`tf.keras`)
+### Keras API (tf.keras)
-### Example
 ```python
 import smdebug.tensorflow as smd
 hook = smd.KerasHook(out_dir=args.out_dir)